byuitechops/setup-instructor-resources/README.md

 List the categories used in logging data in your module.

-- Items sorted - Title: re-organized Instructor Resources
+- Items sorted - Title: re-organized Instructor Resources module

 ## Requirements